 Top 10 things to do in the Maldives

-Stay in a unique over-water villa – Diamonds Athuruga
+Stay in an over-water villa – Diamonds Athuruga

-Providing privacy and exclusivity, water villas in the Maldives are a popular choice for Kuoni customers with around 50 per cent choosing to stay in one.
-Most islands offer this luxury residence but Diamonds Athuruga’s unique water villas in the South Ari Atoll have real ‘wow’ factor.
-Unmissable to the eye for their bright white exterior, they ooze class with an open wooden deck on stilts over the water, iMacs, hand-made parquet floors, contemporary Italian lighting and best of all water villa guests have access to their own restaurant.
+The private and exclusive feel of water villas in the Maldives make them a favourite of Kuoni guests.
+Most islands offer this luxury accommodation but Diamonds Athuruga’s unique water villas in the South Ari Atoll have real ‘wow’ factor.
+Unmissable to the eye for their bright white exterior, they ooze class with an open wooden deck on stilts over the water, iMacs, hand-made parquet floors, contemporary Italian lighting and, best of all, water villa guests have access to their own restaurant.

 Dine under the ocean – Conrad Maldives Rangali

-The only restaurant of its kind in the world and winner of three Global Awards at the World Luxury Restaurant Awards 2017, Ithaa on Conrad Maldives Rangali Island can be found 16 feet below the ocean for a unique dining experience.
-Surrounded by views of marine life through glass walls, guests can dine on contemporary European dishes presented as a six-course set dinner menu with reef lobster the show stopper.
-Pre-booking a table two weeks in advance is advisable.
+The award-winning Ithaa on Conrad Maldives Rangali Island is the world’s first restaurant of its kind.
+This extraordinary dining experience can be found 16 feet below sea level.
+Surrounded by views of marine life through glass walls, you can tuck into a six-course set dinner menu with reef lobster the show stopper.
+It’s a good idea to make a reservation about two weeks in advance as tables book up fast here.

 See how the Maldives used to be – Biyadhoo

-Many Kuoni customers return to the island of Biyadhoo each year for its simplistic and relaxed atmosphere and popular PADI dive school.
-There are a variety of top dive sites nearby and a house reef where snorkellers can get up-close with reef sharks, rays and turtles.
-This established island has managed to savour its Maldivian charm by keeping things simple and focussing on the natural environment.
-Biyadhoo can even arrange a visit to a nearby inhabited island so guests can experience the local way of life.
+Many Kuoni customers return to the island of Biyadhoo every year for its rustic vibe, relaxed atmosphere and excellent PADI dive school.
+There are a range of top dive sites nearby and a house reef where snorkellers can get up close to reef sharks, rays and turtles.
+This laid-back island has savoured its Maldivian charm by keeping things simple and focussing on the stunning natural setting.

 Watch the sunset with cocktails in the trees – Dhigali Maldives

-An Instagrammers paradise, the two storey Haali bar on Dhigali is shaped like a giant birds nest and sits at the western tip of the island overlooking the sandbank.
-Head there around 6pm and enjoy a delicious cocktail on the top level viewing spot, or relax on a comfy beanbag out on the beach - the perfect place to capture the breath-taking views of the sky while it changes colour.
+An Instagrammers paradise, the two storey Haali bar on Dhigali is shaped like a giant bird's nest and sits at the western tip of the island overlooking the sandbank.
+Head there around 6pm and enjoy a delicious cocktail on the top level viewing spot, or relax on a comfy beanbag out on the beach - the perfect place to capture the breathtaking views of the sky as it changes colour.

-Kuoni’s most popular resort in the Maldives, the large island of Kuramathi offers a choice of nine à la carte restaurants, three buffet restaurants and seven bars.
-From Thai, Indian, fresh seafood, Mediterranean and teppanyaki dining to a choice of over 100 cocktails, it would be a shame not to sample as much as possible.
-Thankfully the island offers a flexible all-inclusive dine-around option so meals can be enjoyed in any of the restaurants as well as a wide variety of premium alcoholic and soft drinks, plus a range of experiences.
-It’s worth upgrading to this care-free package, particularly for foodies.
+Kuramathi is our most popular resort in the Maldives.
+On this large island you’ll have a choice of nine à la carte restaurants, three buffet restaurants and seven bars.
+From Thai, Indian, fresh seafood, Mediterranean and teppanyaki dining to a menu of over 100 cocktails, it would be a shame not to sample as much as possible.
+Thankfully the island has a flexible all-inclusive dine-around option, so you can try out a new restaurant every night of your stay.

 Stay on a floating spa resort - ScubaSpa

 Five per cent of the world’s reef area can be found in the Maldives and with it comes a great diversity of marine life; a reason many choose to holiday here.
-The Floating Resort by Scubaspa - a 50-metre purpose-built ‘safari yacht’ with PADI 5 Star Dive Resort Status - visits many different dive sites but does it in style and comfort with four spa therapists, a yoga master and four chefs.
-Whether you're dive enthusiast looking for a bit of self-indulgence or a couple with different interests – this floating island has appeal and can offer inclusive spa treatments, dives, or a combination of the two.
+The Floating Resort by Scubaspa - a 50-metre purpose-built ‘safari yacht’ with PADI 5 Star Dive Resort Status - visits lots of local dive sites but does it in style and comfort with spa therapists, a yoga master and four chefs.
+Whether you’re into diving or are a couple with different hobbies, this floating island has appeal and can offer inclusive spa treatments, dives, or a combination of the two.

-Dine in the world’s only over-water Maldivian restaurant - Milaidhoo
+Dine at an over-water Maldivian restaurant - Milaidhoo

-One of the real standout features on Milaidhoo Island Maldives is Ba’theli, the only restaurant in the world set on a boat in a lagoon featuring gourmet dishes inspired by island cuisine from the Maldivian spice route.
-The restaurant’s name and theme are inspired by the stories from the ancient world when the Maldives was an important point on the spice trade route between Arabia and South East Asia.
+One of the real standout features on Milaidhoo Island Maldives is Ba’theli, set on a calm lagoon featuring gourmet dishes inspired by island cuisine from the Maldivian spice route.
+The restaurant’s name and theme are inspired by the stories from the ancient world when the Maldives was an important point on the spice trade route between Arabia and South-East Asia.
 In exchange for silks and fragrant spices like cardamom and turmeric, the merchants traded goods like coconuts, sun-dried fish and boat sails with the locals.
-All of these goods were transported through the area in cargo boats known then as ba’theli.
+All of these goods were transported through the area in cargo boats, known then as ba’theli.

-Dive or snorkel in the Maldives' best house reefs – Kandolhu
+Dive or snorkel along the Maldives' best house reef – Kandolhu

 Many islands in the Maldives claim to have the best house reef.
 The tiny island of Kandolhu however is entitled to make this claim.
-A popular hotspot for honeymooners it’s most famous for its house reef where there is a high chance of seeing turtles, baby sharks and eagle rays which can be spotted while on the beach or just off the island’s jetty pier.
-The experience becomes even more extraordinary when snorkelling, with complimentary equipment and the only resort in the Maldives to offer all rooms a GoPro, guests can explore and capture marine life around the island or at nearby dive sites.
+A hotspot for honeymooners, it’s most famous for its house reef where there is a high chance of seeing turtles, baby sharks and eagle rays which can be spotted while on the beach or just off the island’s jetty pier.
+The experience becomes even more extraordinary when snorkelling – equipment is free to use and it’s the only resort in the Maldives where all rooms come with a GoPro, so you can film the marine life around you.

 Let your children become little VIPs – Niyama Private Islands

-Resorts in the Maldives have evolved to embrace the family market.
+Resorts in the Maldives have evolved to embrace families.
 Niyama Private Islands is the perfect example of how resorts are creating unique concepts with flexible room types to appeal to different types of guests.
-Young VIPs at Niyama are able to embark on safaris, explore wildlife, go gourmet with Master Chef classes and scout for dolphins, with luxuries re-invented to thrill guests from 12 months to 12 years old.
+Young VIPs at Niyama are invited on underwater treks, to learn to surf or scout for dolphins, and to go gourmet with Master Chef cooking classes.